-Particularly important is the management committee's role in developing and fostering a culture that values complaints.
-The management committee must ensure that recording and reporting of complaints is thorough and effective, so that reports to committee reflect a true picture of all complaints.
+Particularly important is the Board's role in developing and fostering a culture that values complaints.
+The Board must ensure that recording and reporting of complaints is thorough and effective, so that reports to board reflect a true picture of all complaints.

-A management committee that values complaints will:
+A Board that values complaints will: